juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Static persistent volumes

-We will now create persistent volumes, or PVs in Kubernetes parlance.
+We will now create Kubernetes persistent volumes (PVs).
 Another way of saying this is that we will set up statically provisioned storage.

 There are two types of storage: operator storage and charm storage (also called unit storage).
 The bare minimum is one volume for operator storage.
 The